revl/anglicize/README.md

 -----------------

-When used as a script, ``anglicize.py`` works as a filter: it reads UTF-8 data from its standard input, coverts the characters it recognizes to the English alphabet, and prints the result to its standard output.
+When used as a script, ``anglicize.py`` works as a filter: it reads UTF-8 data from its standard input, converts the characters it recognizes to the English alphabet, and prints the result to its standard output.

 For example: